Robert Black (serial killer): Coordinated task force

 After the discovery of Hogg's body, a conference of senior Staffordshire and Leicestershire detectives unanimously concluded that Hogg's and Maxwell's murderers were the same person, to a large degree because of the distance between the abduction and discovery sites.
-(Cardy's murder in Northern Ireland was not linked to this series until 2009.)

-Due to the distances involved, police suspected that the murderer of Maxwell and Hogg worked as a lorry or van driver, or a sales representative, which required him to travel extensively to locations which included the Scottish Borders.
+Due to the distances involved, police suspected that the murderer of Maxwell and Hogg worked as a lorry or van driver, or a sales representative, which required him to travel extensively to places which included the Scottish Borders.
 Both girls had been bound and likely subjected to a sexual assault prior to the murders, and each had been wearing white ankle socks at the time of her abduction, which may have triggered a fetish in the perpetrator's psyche.
 Due to the geographical and circumstantial nature of the offences, the killer was most likely an opportunist.

 Based upon the day of the week when Maxwell and Hogg had been abducted (a Friday), the killer was likely tied to a delivery or production schedule.
 Following the August 1982 discovery of Maxwell's body, numerous transport firms with links between Scotland and the Midlands of England were contacted, and drivers were questioned about their whereabouts on the date of her abduction.
-This line of inquiry was repeated following the discovery of Hogg's body, but in both instances failed to yield results.
+This line of inquiry was also followed after the discovery of Hogg's body, but in both instances failed to yield results.

 Despite frustration at the lack of a breakthrough in their search for the murderer, there was complete cooperation between the detectives from the four police forces involved in the manhunt.
 Initially, a satellite incident room in Coldstream coordinated the efforts of the forces involved in the hunt for Maxwell's killer, with incident rooms in Leith and Portobello coordinating the search for Hogg's; within hours of Hogg's body being discovered, the chief constables of all forces now involved in investigating the murders agreed to appoint a senior investigating officer to coordinate the inquiries.
-Hector Clark, the assistant chief constable of Northumbria Police, took overall charge of the investigation.
-Clark established incident rooms in Northumberland and Leith police stations, to liaise between the four police forces involved.
+Hector Clark, the assistant chief constable of Northumbria Police, took overall charge of the investigation, and established incident rooms in Northumberland and at Leith police station.